wechto/paper/README.md

   :curly_loop: [C-LEARNING: LEARNING TO ACHIEVE GOALS VIA RECURSIVE CLASSIFICATION](https://arxiv.org/pdf/2011.08909.pdf) :+1: :sweat_drops:

   This Q-function is not useful for predicting or controlling the future state distribution.
-Fundamentally, this problem arises because the relationship between the reward function, the Q function, and the future state distribution in prior work remains unclear.
+Fundamentally, this problem arises because the relationship between the reward function, the Q function, and the future state distribution in prior work remains unclear.  :ghost: [DIAYN?]

   :curly_loop: [LEARNING TO UNDERSTAND GOAL SPECIFICATIONS BY MODELLING REWARD](https://openreview.net/pdf?id=H1xsSjC9Ym) :+1: :+1:  ​